The Human–AI Semantic Declaration Interface

 5. Time Horizon & Uncertainty

-The time scale for the decision and the acceptable level of uncertainty or risk.
+The time scale for the decision and acceptable levels of uncertainty or risk.

 Example: